 Whilst Streamlined Energy & Carbon Reporting (SECR) could be seen at first glance as a watered down ESOS without the site audits, it has the ability to deliver a wide range of energy efficiency and carbon reduction measures for organisations for years to come in a way that ESOS alone will never achieve.

 Those organisations that are genuinely motivated to improve energy efficiency have used ESOS to provide a roadmap and action plan of deliverable projects.
 Hats off to them, as they reap the rewards for their hard work and these are the organisations we all enjoy being involved with.
 Unfortunately, these are in the minority, and many organisations pass ESOS compliance down the chain until it is typically overseen by a facilities/property manager who is often required to provide compliance at the lowest cost possible.

-Delivery of the service then becomes a race to the bottom, with lowest price winning out and little value being gained.
+Delivery of the service then becomes a race to the bottom, with lowest price winning out and little value is gained.
 Directors and high-level managers often see a report to sign off and fail to see any benefit beyond compliance.
-ESOS assessors have had to be forceful, or even pushy, to get the opportunity to present a compelling case at board level and to inject a call to action.
+ESOS assessors have had to be forceful, or even pushy, to get the opportunity to present a compelling case at the board level and to inject a call to action.

 The best take-up of recommendations has been with those organisations that had an active involvement in setting the goals and boundaries of their ESOS audits, taking it beyond a tick box compliance exercise.
 Organisations that opted (or were steered towards) the DEC route for compliance fared far worse with the result being large folders of worthless reports that will never see the light of day.